 Very friendly indeed66/3 Le Loi Street, Hue

-The aptly named Amigo towers over a tightly packed alley of guesthouses slap bang in the centre of Hue's backpacker district.
-Still spotless since its 2008 opening, Amigo offers a variety of ...
+Towering over the heads of a tightly packed alley of guesthouses, the aptly named Amigo Hotel is slap bang in the centre of the bright lights of Hue’s backpacker district, just a phenomenally busy ...
 Read the full review of Amigo Hotel.USD 10 to 20 1 vote Flashpacker

 A flop-house for foreigners124 Le Loi, Hue

 T: (054) 837 399; F: (054) 831 035